What is the rule of the rule on voluntary testimony?

 What is the test for “voluntary assumption of risk” in the context of a claim for negligence?
 (Newfoundland and Labrador, Canada)

-What is the test for assessing the merits of a commercial transaction?
+What is the test for using the term "at large" in the meaning of damages in a defamation case?
 (Newfoundland and Labrador, Canada)

-What is the adequacy of damages assessed under the counterclaim?
+What is the burden of satisfying the court that no information which could be relevant was imparted?
 (Newfoundland and Labrador, Canada)

 X